-This course focuses on functional evaluation of mild traumatic brain injury (mTBI) across the treatment continuum, from acute care to outpatient care to sideline assessment.
+This is Part 1 of a two-part series.
+This back-to-basics course focuses on functional evaluation of mild traumatic brain injury (mTBI) across the treatment continuum, from acute care to outpatient care to sideline assessment.
 Symptom identification is discussed, as well as benefits and limitations of both formal and informal assessment tools.

 - After this course, participants will be able to describe the process of informal, observational assessment of patients who have sustained a head trauma.